ed246810/F1-IOS-WIDGET/README.md

 # F1-IOS-WIDGET

-THIS CODE DOES NOT FULLY WORKS IT IS UNDER DEVELOPMENT

 ## About
+A ios Widget that show **upgoming F1 time** of Race/Quali/Sprint time with **weather information**

+The code will be run on an iOS app known as scriptable

-A ios Widget that show upgoming F1 Race/Quali/Sprint time with weather information Please note this is a personal project the code might crash and not work properly
+Please note this is a personal project the code might crash and not work properly

 ## INSTALLATION